Generalization in diffusion models arises from geometry-adaptive harmonic representations: Inductive biases

 It is shown in \Cref{app:miyasawa} that the optimal minimum MSE denoiser and its Jacobian are given by

 That is, the Jacobian of the optimal denoiser is proportional to the posterior covariance matrix, which is symmetric and non-negative.
 This gives us another interpretation of the adaptive eigenvector basis as providing an optimal approximation of the unknown clean image $x$ given the noisy observation $y$.
-Further, the optimal denoising error is then given by
+Further, the optimal denoising error is then given by (see \Cref{app:miyasawa} for the first equality)

 A small denoising error thus implies an approximately low-rank Jacobian (with many small eigenvalues) and thus an efficient approximation of $x$ given $y$.
-We can study the inductive bias of the network by evaluating if and how the eigenvectors $e_k(y)$ and Jacobian rank deviate from the optimal ones.

-\textbf{Denoising in a basis.} In most cases, the optimal adaptive basis $(e^\star_k(y))_{1 \leq k \leq d}$ is not known.
-Rather than aiming for exact optimality, classical analyses \citep{Donoho95} thus focus on the asymptotic decay of the denoising error when the noise level $\sigma^2$ vanishes, up to multiplicative constants.
-This corresponds to finding a basis $(e_k(y))_{1 \leq k \leq d}$ which captures the asymptotic slope of the PSNR plots in \Cref{fig:psnr-psnr} but not necessarily the intercept.
-This weaker notion of optimality is obtained by showing matching upper and lower-bounds for the asymptotic behavior of the denoising error.
+In most cases, the optimal adaptive basis $(e^\star_k(y))_{1 \leq k \leq d}$ is not known.
+Rather than aiming for exact optimality, classical analyses \citep{Donoho95} thus focus on the asymptotic decay of the denoising error as the noise level $\sigma^2$ falls, up to multiplicative constants.
+This corresponds to finding a basis $(e_k(y))_{1 \leq k \leq d}$ which captures the asymptotic slope of the PSNR plots in \Cref{fig:psnr-psnr-celeba} but not necessarily the intercept.
+This weaker notion of optimality is obtained by showing matching upper and lower-bounds on the asymptotic behavior of the denoising error.
+To provide intuition, we first consider a fixed orthonormal basis $e_k(y) = e_k$, and then consider the more general case of best bases selected from a fixed dictionary.

-To understand how the basis depends on the properties of the distribution of clean images $x$, it is helpful to consider a simpler case by restricting the parametric form of $e_k(y)$.
-For instance, for the case of a fixed orthonormal basis $e_k(y) = e_k$, one can define shrinkage factors $\lambda_k(y)$ that achieve the optimal PSNR slope as follows.

-An unreachable lower-bound on the denoising error (and thus an upper-bound on the slope) is obtained by evaluating the performance of an ``oracle'' denoiser where the shrinkage factors $\lambda_k$ depend on the unknown clean image $x$ rather than the noisy observation $y$ \citep{mallat-book} .
-The denoising error of this oracle is then equal to
+\paragraph{Denoising in a fixed basis.} Consider a denoising algorithm that is restricted to operate in a fixed basis $e_k$ but can adapt its shrinkage factors $\lambda_k(y)$.
+An unreachable lower-bound on the denoising error---and thus an upper-bound on the PSNR slope---is obtained by evaluating the performance of an ``oracle'' denoiser where the shrinkage factors $\lambda_k$ depend on the unknown clean image $x$ rather than the noisy observation $y$ \citep{mallat-book}. \Cref{app:thresholding} shows that the denoising error of this oracle is